hphelion/documentation/devplatform/stackato/admin/console/customize.html.md

 ### Look and Feel[](#look-and-feel "Permalink to this headline")

--   **FavIcon Logo URL**: The favicon to use.
+-   **Favicon Logo URL**: The favicon to use.
 Recommended to be 32x32px image/png.
 -   **Header Logo URL**: The logo image to use in the header.
 Size can vary although anything bigger than 50px vertically may result in